 What is a Workers Compensation Nurse Case Manager?

 A few years ago, the Georgia State Board of Workers’ Compensation changed its rules about nurse case managers.
-Since that rule change, nurse case manager are more common in workers compensation cases.
+Since that rule change, nurse case managers are more common in workers compensation cases.

 If you have a nurse case manager on your case, you probably have some questions: